+Bob Jones University commits to provide an outstanding Christian liberal arts education purposely designed to inspire a lifelong pursuit of learning, loving and leading.
 Simply put, Bob Jones University stands as a testament to our Lord and Savior Jesus Christ.
 What is here is His doing-it is not our own.
-As faculty and staff, it is our prayer that we consistently point students to Jesus Christ as they build their faith in our classrooms, chapel services and their involvement in ministries at local churches in the Greenville area.
-Through their service to Jesus Christ as students, we believe they are well prepared to leave our classrooms and serve Him around the world both in their local churches and in whatever vocation God has called them.
+As faculty and staff, it is our prayer that we consistently point students to Jesus Christ in our classrooms, chapel services and their involvement in ministries at local churches in the Greenville area.
+Through their service to Jesus Christ as students, we believe they are well prepared to leave our classrooms and serve Him around the world both in their local churches and in whatever vocation God has called them